mcneel/help-docs/_jp/flamingo/5/help/material-image-properties.md

 {: #normal}
 Fakes the lighting of bumps and dents without using more polygons to the render mesh.
 See: [Wikipedia article: Normal mapping](http://en.wikipedia.org/wiki/Normal_mapping).

 Normal maps work very similar to bump maps, in that they modify the normal of the surface.
-The effect is essentially the same as bump; but normal maps allow more control over the normal than a bump.
+The effect is essentially the same as bump, but normal maps allow more control over the normal than a bump.
 A bump map uses the grey average of the RGB in a bitmap.
 The RGB of a normal map corresponds to the modification of the XYZ of the normal.
-Because the blue channel of the image controls the Z-direction of the normal, normal maps have a considerable blue color to them.
+Because the blue channel of the image controls the Z-direction of the normal.
+Normal maps have a considerable blue color to them.

 ### Displacement
 {: #displacement}
-This image map will displaces the surface render mesh based on the color values in the image.
+This image map displaces the surface render mesh based on the color values in the image.
 The effect is a change in the actual geometric position of the surface.
 The displacement is often along the local surface normal.
 See: [Wikipedia article: Displacement mapping](http://en.wikipedia.org/wiki/Displacement_mapping).

- Note : Use displacement mapping sparingly for small objects.
+ **Note:** Use displacement mapping sparingly for small objects.
 Displacement increases rendering time considerably.

 ![images/displacement.png](images/displacement.png)